Bitcoin falls by more than $11,000 in three days | SAMAA

 Recovers amid warnings that consumers could lose all their money

-Bitcoin fell by more than $11,000 on Monday.
+Bitcoin fell by more than $11,000 from January 8 to January 11.
 The latest slide came only two days after the world’s most sought-after cryptocurrency hit its peak, triggering warnings from the UK’s financial market watchdog that consumers could lose all their money.

 “The volatile nature of cryptoassets was highlighted again on Monday as bitcoin dropped 28% from Friday’s record high of $42,000, having doubled its value in less than a month,” The Guardian said in a report.